mesur-io/post-quantum-signatures/draft-ietf-cose-dilithium.md

 ### CRYDI Key Representations

-A new key type (kty) value "LWE" (for keys related to the family of algorithms that utilize Learning With Errors approaches to Post-quantum lattice based cryptography) is defined for public key algorithms that use base 64 encoded strings of the underlying binary material as private and public keys and that support cryptographic sponge functions.
-It has the following parameters:
+A new key type (kty) value "MLWE" is defined for public key algorithms that use base 64 encoded strings of the underlying binary material as private and public keys and that support cryptographic sponge functions.
+"MLWE" refers to for keys related to the family of algorithms that utilize Learning With Errors approaches to Post-quantum lattice module based cryptography It has the following
+parameters:

-- The parameter "kty" MUST be "LWE".
+- The parameter "kty" MUST be "MLWE".

 - The parameter "alg" MUST be specified, and its value MUST be one of the values specified in the table below